In May, From the Paris Green Windowsill 5/15

 Omoidase!

-I can't!, is what my mind screamed
+But I can't remember!, is what my mind screamed out

 Omoidasenai, to atama ga sakenda